Details

 SWIG

-SWIG was launching its first hard lemonade into one of the most crowded categories in beverage.
-They needed an identity that could hold its own next to brands with ten times the marketing budget, on a shelf where every can is screaming.
-I led creative direction and design end-to-end: strategy, logo, type system, color, packaging, 3D can, mockups.
+SWIG was launching its first hard lemonade into one of the most crowded categories in beverage next to brands with ten times the budget.
+I led the strategy, logo, custom type, color, packaging, 3D can, and mockups.

 Services